opsec-infosec/42-Devcontainer/Readme.md

 * Docker (Microsoft)

 ## Running the Devcontainer
+Clone this repo into a folder on your machine and open within vscode.

-To run the devcontainer, open visual studio, hit F1, Remote-Containers: Rebuild and Reopen in Container This will build the devcontainer with all the requirments for developing in 42
+To run the devcontainer, hit F1, Remote-Containers: Rebuild and Reopen in Container This will build the devcontainer with all the requirments for developing in 42

 ## Running in Windows